abisop/nuttx-docs/en/platforms/arm/cxd56xx/index.md

 NuttX-7.30.

 **Sony Spresence**.
-Spresense is a compact development board based on Sony’s power-efficient multicore microcontroller CXD5602.
+Spresense is a compact development board based on Sony's power-efficient multicore microcontroller CXD5602.
 Basic support for the Sony Spresense board was included in the contribution of Nobuto Kobayashi in NuttX-7.30. *NOTE*: That was an initial, bare bones basic Spresense port sufficient for running a NuttShell (NSH) and should not